 Gosh, I love Thanksgiving.

-- 8 slices white sandwich brea, cut into ¼-inch cubes
+- 8 slices white sandwich bread cut into 1/4-inch cubes

 - 1 cup diced onion

 - 1 1/2 tsp salt divided